ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [1:24:57](https://youtu.be/YB8o_5qjNBc?t=5095)**

-**Danny Ryan**: I know implementers mentioned the SSE.
-There were a couple more escape types that were added to SSE.
+**Danny Ryan**: I know implementers mentioned the SSZ.
+There were a couple more sophisticated types that were added to SSZ.

 This was done to:
 1. Make the spec focus more on spec things and not low-level byte manipulation.
-2. Provide a valuable set of types in SSE that might be used in other places, such as applications.
+2. Provide a valuable set of types in SSZ that might be used in other places, such as applications.

 There are some issues there, so I want to open it up for a quick discussion, to fix the spec and move forward if we need to.

 Dankrad, do you have anything to add?

 **Dankrad Feist**: We want to understand pain-points.
-I think it's valuable to have in the SSE stack, but we don't want to make life hard for the implementers.
+I think it's valuable to have bitlists and vectors in the SSZ stack, but we don't want to make life hard for the implementers.

 **Danny Ryan**: Is there still an open issue discussing this?

 **Dankrad Feist**: I think the issue is closed at the moment.
 We can still re-open.

 **Danny Ryan**: If there is discussion to be had, let's do this within the next 7 days in an issue.
-This is very critical for getting aligned with ConsenSys tests.
+This is very critical for getting aligned with Consensus tests.

-**Mamy Ratsimbazafy**: Just as a comment, the more types we have defined in the SSE spec the more efficient our code, at least in NIM, can be, in terms of both code size and performance.
+**Mamy Ratsimbazafy**: Just as a comment, the more types we have defined in the SSZ spec the more efficient our code, at least in NIM, can be, in terms of both code size and performance.

 **Danny Ryan**: Thanks.
 We have a few minutes left.
 Any questions left?

-**Diederik Loerakker**: About SSE, where we can have, fixed-size, empty containers, and empty vectors.
+**Diederik Loerakker**: About SSZ, where we can have, fixed-size, empty containers, and empty vectors.
 It's kinda troublesome.

 Do we want to make empty vector illegal?
 Or do we want to make lists containing them illegal?
 Is there a use case for empty, fixed-size, containers?